 June 14, 2020

 Righteous Gelato reached out to Centre for Newcomers (CFN) last week to seek permission to include CFN as a recipient of profits for their new ice cream, supporting the Black Lives Matter movement.
 Before committing to the campaign, we had requested and were awaiting additional information from Righteous Gelato.
-In the interim, they chose to move ahead with their campaign launch and at one point mentioned CFN in their campaign without our authorization.
-As soon as it came to our attention, we asked them to remove any reference to CFN as we had not given permission.
+In the interim, they chose to move ahead with their campaign and at one point mentioned CFN without our authorization.
+As soon as it came to our attention, we asked them to remove any reference to CFN.
 Righteous Gelato has since ended the campaign and apologized.

 Centre for Newcomers is outraged by the death of George Floyd while in police custody.
 This heart-wrenching event and others like it have once again shone a spotlight on the violence that Black and Indigenous communities experience at the hands of police, which has in turn forced as us all re-examine and confront the systemic racism hidden within the fabric of our society.
 CFN rejects the racism that persists against Black people, Indigenous people and Persons of Colour, here in Calgary and globally.